-Following is a summary and description of the fees billed to the Company by PwC for professional services rendered during 2012 and 2011 (in thousands):
+Following is a summary and description of the fees billed to the Company by PwC for professional services rendered during 2013 and 2012 (in thousands):

-· , 2012 (\$) 2011 (\$)
+2013 (\$) 2012 (\$)

-Audit (1) 3,560 3,332
+Audit (1) 3,590 3,560

-Audit related (2) 127 418
+Audit related (2) 98 127

-Tax (3) 2,161 1,143
+Tax (3) 3,115 2,161

-Other (4) 7 7
+Other (4) 6 7

-Total 5,855 4,900
+Total 6,809 5,855

-- (1) Audit fees were for professional services rendered for each of the indicated fiscal years in connection with the audits of the Company's annual consolidated financial statements included in Form 10-K and review of quarterly consolidated financial statements included in Form 10-Qs, or for services that are normally provided by the accountants in connection with statutory and regulatory filings or engagements, including professional services related to the audit of the Company's internal control over financial reporting. - (2) Audit related fees were for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements.
-Such services include consultations on financial accounting and reporting standards, acquisition-related due diligence services and, in 2011, certain services related to the Company's offering of debt securities. - (3) Tax fees were for tax compliance related to tax audits and professional services rendered for international tax consulting in each of the indicated fiscal years. - (4) Other fees were for access to certain research services of PwC.
+(1) Audit fees were for professional services rendered for each of the indicated fiscal years in connection with the audits of the Company's annual consolidated financial statements included in Form 10-K and review of quarterly consolidated financial statements included in Form 10-Qs, or for services that are normally provided by the accountants in connection with statutory and regulatory filings or engagements, including professional services related to the audit of the Company's internal control over financial reporting.

+(2) Audit related fees were for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements.
+Such services include consultations on financial accounting and reporting standards and acquisition-related due diligence services.

+(3) Tax fees were for tax compliance related to tax audits and professional services rendered for international tax consulting in each of the indicated fiscal years.

+(4) Other fees were for access to certain research services of PwC.